yutaizhou/drlnd_p3_collab-compet/report.md

 MADDPG could be combined with parameter sharing, more specifically, the centralized critic could be shared between all agents.

 MADDPG is an actor-critic off-policy algorithm.
-[SAC](sac_paper) is yet another algorithm of this type that can be easily extended to the multiagent setting using centralized critic and parameter sharing.
-[PPO](ppo_paper) is a policy-based on-policy algorithm that can also be easily extended using similar means.
+[SAC][sac_paper] is yet another algorithm of this type that can be easily extended to the multiagent setting using centralized critic and parameter sharing.
+[PPO][ppo_paper] is a policy-based on-policy algorithm that can also be easily extended using similar means.

 Attention combined with multi-agent RL is an interesting approach, as it uses the attention mechanism to reason about which agent to pay more attention to.
 E.g. Is agent 3 visiting a rare state?
 Use attention to give its value contribution higher weighting!
-[MAAC]([attn_paper]) explores this concept.
+[MAAC][attn_paper] explores this concept.

 <!-- Links -->
 [reward_plot]: https://github.com/yutaizhou/drlnd_p3_collab-compet/blob/main/results/MADDPG/result.png